Skip to Main Content

 • strong supporting evidence (research, anecdotes, statistics, etc)

-• a counter argument that anticipates and defends against what readers opposed to your claim might say
+• a counter argument and rebuttal that anticipates and defends against what readers opposed to your claim might say

 • a strong conclusion that restates your position and gets readers on your side